 'Per station?' the diplomat muttered.

 'Ahm, that's the average amount of money that will be invested in a single Hub Station's region, assuming ten million subscribers are served by that station.
 The investment aims at financial independence, meaning the initial investment will create a ripple effect.
 And the income of a single Hub Station will be used for an ever growing area.
 Also, once a Hub Station is debt-free, it keeps eighty-one point six million a year, and it invests that money locally.
 And if a country qualifies for more than one Hub Station this effect is multiplied, with ripples overlapping.
-A country like China could qualify for about a hundred and forty Hub Stations which would add up to-'

-'ENOUGH!' the prominent grey shouted.
+A country like China could qualify for about a hundred and forty Hub Stations which would add up to-' 'ENOUGH!' the prominent grey shouted.
 Silence fell.

 book 2/1, travelling, Buenos Aires

 Hub Station

-maintenance

-customer services

-coordination & admin

-legal & finance

-Hub Station extensions
+maintenance customer services coordination & admin legal & finance Hub Station extensions

-gardens healthcare businesses arts farms education

-recycling

-water cycle

-micro grid

-With the support we propose for the Hub Stations, we demonstrate early on that we mean what we say, that we are not out to exploit, that we work to create not to pump dry, and that every human will be treated with respect in our businesses.
+With the support we propose for the Hub Stations, we demonstrate early on that we mean what we say, that we are not out to exploit, that we work to create not to pump dry, and that every human will be treated with respect in our businesses. book 1, beginning, week 7 dot.international dot.international

-Perspectives, principles and business approaches dot.international